-- The actuarial valuation is prepared at the request of the Board.
-Segal is not responsible for the use or misuse of its report, particularly by any other party. - An actuarial valuation is a measurement of the Fund's assets and liabilities at a specific date.
-Accordingly, except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
-The actual long-term cost of FABF will be determined by the actual benefits and expenses paid and the actual investment experience of the Fund. - If the Board is aware of any event or trend that was not considered in the valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it. - Segal does not provide investment, legal, accounting, or tax advice.
-Segal's valuation is based on our understanding of applicable guidance in these areas and of FABF's provisions, but they may be subject to alternative interpretations.
-The Board should look to their other advisors for expertise in these areas. - The measurements shown in this actuarial valuation may not be applicable for other purposes.
-Future actuarial measurements may differ significantly from the current measurements presented in this report due to such factors as the following: plan experience differing from that anticipated by the economic or demographic assumptions; changes in economic or demographic assumptions; increases or decreases expected as part of the natural operation of the methodology used for these measurements; and changes in plan provisions or applicable law.
+The actuarial valuation is prepared at the request of the Board.
+Segal is not responsible for the use or misuse of its report, particularly by any other party.

+An actuarial valuation is a measurement at a specific date - it is not a prediction of a plan's future financial condition.
+Accordingly, Segal did not perform an analysis of the potential range of financial measurements, except where otherwise noted.

+If the Board is aware of any event or trend that was not considered in this valuation that may materially change the results of the valuation, Segal should be advised, so that we can evaluate it.

+Segal does not provide investment, legal, accounting, or tax advice.
+Segal's valuation is based on our understanding of applicable guidance in these areas and of the plan provisions, but they may be subject to alternative interpretations.
+The Board should look to their other advisors for expertise in these areas.

+While Segal maintains extensive quality assurance procedures, an actuarial valuation involves complex computer models and numerous inputs.
+In the event that an inaccuracy is discovered after presentation of Segal's valuation, Segal may revise that valuation or make an appropriate adjustment in the next valuation.

+Segal's report shall be deemed to be final and accepted by the Board upon delivery and review.
+Trustees should notify Segal immediately of any questions or concerns about the final content.

-As Segal has no discretionary authority with respect to the management or assets of the Fund, it is not a fiduciary in its capacity as actuaries and consultants with respect to the Fund.
+As Segal has no discretionary authority with respect to the management or assets of the Plan, it is not a fiduciary in its capacity as actuaries and consultants with respect to the Plan.